 2 Credit (.5 Lecture 1.5 Lab 0 Shop) 14 Hr/Wk (2 Hrs.
 Lecture 12 Hrs.
-Lab) 4 wks they have learned.
+Lab) 4 wks.

+This course will culminate the students experience and require them to use all they have learned.
 We will explore several of the special diets and allergies that many chefs work around on a daily basis.
 International cuisines will be discussed, what methods they use and what makes their foods different from others.
 Simple wines will be discussed, talking about nose, legs, color, grape varieties and pairings.
 Prerequisite: CUA 150.